makrai/notes/jackendoff90-sem-struct.md

   parallel to the treatment of Theme, Source, and Goal
   * a new formal elaboration of Events in the action tier
   * `EVENT -> [ ...
 AFF(<THING>,<THING>)]`
-* Up until this point, all conceptual functions have had a fixed number of arguments
+* Up until now, all conceptual functions have had a fixed number of arguments
   * implicit arguments
   * AFF has ... two optional arguments
     * there is no sense of an "implicit Patient"
-    * [evidence for] The optionality of the Actor role
+    * [evidence for] the optionality of the Actor role
       * intransitive verbs such as _roll_
       * subject passes the test for either Actor or Patient
       * contrasts with, for instance, enter or march